ponder-lab/Hybridize-Functions-Refactoring/CONTRIBUTING.md

   </servers>
 </settings>
 ```
-You need to fill in the `GITHUBUSERNAME` and `GITHUBPASSWORD` with your GitHub username and GitHub personal token.
+You'll need to replace the `GITHUBUSERNAME` and `GITHUBPASSWORD` with your GitHub credentions which include the username and personal token.
 For the GitHub personal token, please ensure at least you have the `read:packages` scope selected.

 <!-- It's also possible just to use `mvn install` if you do not intend on changing any of the dependencies.
 Alternatively, -->
 You may use the following update sites to install some of the appropriate plugins into your Eclipse installation: